DucoVeenstra/udacity-reactnd-project-myreads/README.md

 }
 ```
 ### `npm install`
-Before executing this command make that you're in the project directory!<br>
+Before executing this command make sure that you're in the project directory.<br>
 ```sh
 {
   npm install
 }
 ```
 ### `npm build`
-Make shure that the build is succes before running the app.
+Make sure that the build command is succeeded before running the app.
 ```sh
 {
   npm build